gmcgarvin/GettingCleaningFinal/README.md

 *     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Note that it will take several minutes to import the data and that the data imported will consume many gigabytes of memory space.
 * Start RStudio.
-* In RStudio, execute, use setwd() to access the directory where the run_analysis.R script is located.
+* In RStudio, use setwd() to access the directory where the run_analysis.R script is located.
 * Execute the command to read-in and execute the script: source("./run_analysis.R")
 * After several minutes, the script will complete and the RStudio prompt will return.
 * Verify that the tidy data set file, meanBySubjectActivity.csv, has been written to you current working directory.